-Page 78: This simple method for hiding selections can keep students from selecting the wrong object.
+Page 76: This simple method for hiding selections can keep students from selecting the wrong object.
 Remind students to use the keyboard shortcuts Ctrl+3 (Windows) or Command+3 (Mac OS) to hide a selection.
 Use Ctrl+Alt+3 (Windows) or Command+Option+3 (Mac OS) to Show All of the Hidden objects.
-If students don't want to show all hidden objects at once, suggest that they use layers, and reference Lesson 8, "Working with Layers."
+If students don't want to show all hidden objects at once, suggest that they use layers, and reference Lesson 8, "Organizing Your Artwork with Layers."

-Applying selection techniques note on page 78
+Applying selection techniques tip on page 76

-Page 78: The note at the bottom of page 78 directs users to a PDF named "Selections.pdf" in the Lesson\extras folder in the Lessons folder.
-This is content that was previously (in version CS6) in the book.
-It is extra practice, or can be used as a separate lesson if you like.
+Page 76: The tip at the top of page 76 directs users to a PDF named "Selections.pdf" in the Lesson_extras folder in the Lessons folder.
+This is content that is simply extra practice, or can be used as a separate lesson if you like.